Thinkful-Ed/js-dev-final-capstone-starter-simon-says/README.md

 From your terminal, navigate to the project directory.

 Then open the project folder with the VSCode editor, and open the `index.html` file with VSCode Live Server.
-If you need a refresher on how to use VSCode, feel free to reference the *Visual Studio Code* lesson in the *Developer Workflow* module.

 In the root of your project, run `npm install` to install the project dependencies.